 What Happened To Qball Wireless Mic From Shark Tank Season 9?

 On October 1, 2017, the second episode of the ninth season of "Shark Tank" premiered on ABC to approximately 5.1 million viewers.
-The third of four products pitched to the Sharks that week was the Qball, a wireless microphone in a throwable rubber ball.
+While that episode featured the notorious Trippie appp, one of the products pitched to the Sharks that week was the Qball, a wireless microphone in a throwable rubber ball.
 Explaining that the Qball was patent-pending, founder Shane Cox noted that his primary customer base was schools and that he had strong sales so far.
 He was quickly able to get a three-Shark offer, one that he took without giving a chance to the other Sharks.

 In the six years since the episode first aired, Qball still has an active internet presence.
 But as other "Shark Tank" updates have shown, that can be deceiving.
 So, given a deeper look at where the company sits now and where the patent application went, let's see what exactly we can find out about a unique product that seems to have benefitted from the proverbial "Shark Tank effect."